NateyLB/node-db-challenge/README.md

 - [ ] Why do tables need a `primary key`?

-oO each cell can be referenced by a uniqe identifies.
+So each cell can be referenced by a unique identifiers.
 It's an id that allows for data retrieval

 - [ ] What is the name given to a table column that references the primary key on another table.